 Your Diagnosis and Treatment Decisions Made by a Team of Experts

 In other words, you will have the best minds in the area collaborating on your treatment.
 Our program incorporates several doctors with different specialties to come up with a treatment plan.
-This allows you to have a dedicated group of pulmonologists (doctors who specialize in lung conditions), nurses, respiratory therapists, dietitians, social workers and research coordinators who all work together to achieve the best patient experience and care plan.
-We even have doctors who specialize in treating diabetes cases related to Cystic Fibrosis.
+This allows you to have a dedicated group of pulmonologists (doctors who specialize in lung conditions), advanced practice providers, nurses, respiratory therapists, dietitians, social workers, psychologists and research coordinators who all work together to achieve the best patient experience and care plan.
+We even have doctors who specialize in treating diabetes, sinus disease and gastrointestinal disorders cases related to Cystic Fibrosis.

 Continuous Care from Child through Adulthood